-Tri-compartment Unloader knee braces use a spring hinge system, to distract and decompress the knee joint as it bends.
-In doing so, the internal forces and friction between the pressure zones are reduced in all three areas simultaneously by up to 64%12.
+Tri-compartment Unloader knee braces use a spring hinge system to decompress the knee joint as it bends.
+In doing so, the internal forces and friction between the compartments are reduced in all three areas simultaneously by up to 64%12.
 This is analogous to the therapeutic effect of dramatic weight loss on knee pain and function.
 Tri-compartment unloader knee braces for arthritis alleviate pain by reducing pressure across the entire joint in the same way losing 40 lbs of bodyweight would decrease joint stress.
 This is the only type of knee brace designed specifically to help with multi-compartment and isolated patellofemoral knee arthritis.
 Combined, approximately 94%7,11 of patients have one of these patterns of knee arthritis.
 To learn more about this technology watch the video below.

 Let Us Help You!
 Call 1.877.209.8780 to Speak to a Bracing Specialist